Emollients for skin conditions

 What are the side effects of skin emollients?

 The moisturising effect of emollients can make the bath or shower tray very slippery.
 We advise you to use a non-slip bath mat and clean it and the bath thoroughly after each use.
-Your child’s skin and your hands will also be very slippery after using an emollient so take care when picking him or her up.
+Your child’s skin and your hands will also be very slippery after using an emollient so take care when picking them up.
 Wash your hands thoroughly before handling anything hot or sharp.

 Important information